jackwalkerstevenson/jackwalkerstevenson.github.io/spaced_repetition.md

 - [The Wikipedia page](https://en.wikipedia.org/wiki/Spaced_repetition)
 - [Gwern's deep dive](https://gwern.net/spaced-repetition)
 - [Michael Nielsen's "Augmenting Long-term Memory"](http://augmentingcognition.com/ltm), which put me onto spaced repetition in the first place
-- Some popular alternatives to Anki: [Supermemo](https://supermemo.com) and [Mnemosyne](https://mnemosyne-proj.org).
+- Some alternative spaced repetition apps besides Anki: [Supermemo](https://supermemo.com) and [Mnemosyne](https://mnemosyne-proj.org).

 ### How to use Anki
 1. Make yourself an account on the [Anki website](https://apps.ankiweb.net) and download the desktop Anki app for your computer.
 2. If you want, get the Anki app for your [Android](https://play.google.com/store/apps/details?id=com.ichi2.anki) or [Apple](https://apps.apple.com/us/app/ankimobile-flashcards/id373493387) phone.
 There are other apps available with “Anki” in their names, but as far as I know these are the only real ones that sync with your Anki account.
-The Android app is free, but the Apple app costs money, so no pressure to install until you decide you really want to make this a habit.
+The Android app is free, but the Apple app costs money, so no pressure to install until you decide you want to make this a habit.
 3. Start making flashcards for things you want to remember!
 More on this [below](#making-cards).
 4. Review your flashcards.
 I recommend doing this every day.
-If you can keep up with your reviews, the number of reviews due per day stays very manageable, but it’s possible to get into an unpleasant cycle of getting behind and then having a frustrating time catching up.
+If you keep up with your reviews, the number of reviews due per day stays very manageable, but it’s possible to get into an unpleasant cycle of getting behind and then having a frustrating time catching up.

 #### Reviewing flashcards
 Here is what it looks like when you select a deck in Anki and hit `Study Now`: